whitebe4st/KrathongScanPython/UI_README.md

 ## Features

-The UI provides three main modes for processing krathong images:
+The UI provides four main modes for processing krathong images:

 ### 1. 📁 Import Krathong from Picture